skabber/PushIO_API/libraries/python/pushio/README.txt

 	from pushio import *
 	api = pushio.API("Your App ID", "Your Service Secret", debug=False)
-	categoryReporter = pushio.CategoryReporter(api)
+	categoryReporter = pushio.QueryReporter(api)
-	categoryReporter.outputToCSV("categories.csv")
+	categoryReporter.outputToCSV("query.csv")

 There is much more you can do.
-Please check out our docs site (http://docs.push.io), our support system (https://pushio.zendesk.com), or our irc channel (#pushio on irc.freenode.net).
+Please check our support site (https://pushio.zendesk.com)